 Physical Chemistry, Atkins, P.W., (6th Edition), Oxford, 1998

 The lectures involve exposing the material through powerpoint, practical lessons solving problem alternate with labs.

-The evaluation is done through two tests for exemption from final exam with the following three conditions:
+The evaluation is done through two tests for final exam exemption with the following three conditions:

-1) Final note resulting from the arithmetic mean of the marks obtained in two tests and notes of the reports of practical work.
+1) Final mark resulting from the arithmetic average of the marks obtained in the two tests and the marks in the reports of the practical work.

-2) Minimum grade in any of the tests: 6.0 values.
+2) Minimum mark in any of the tests: 6.0 points.

-Frequency given by practical works (positiva grade in reports and assiduity in all works
+Frequency attributed by the practical works (positive note on the reports and assiduity on all works)

 Surfaces and interfaces.
 Classification of interfaces and interfacial tension or surface tension.
 Capillarity; Contact liquid / solid.
 Wettability.
 Contact angle, gas-solid adsorption.
 BET equation.
 Specific area of solids; roughness.
 Solid-solid friction.
 Wear; solid surfaces.
 Coordination and atomic energy surface.
 Effect of orientation on the structure and energy.
 Anisotropy of surface tension.
 Faceting.
 Thermodynamics of interfaces.
 Gibbs-Duhem equation.
 Gibbs equation.
 Concentration of excess.
 Adsorption positive and negative.
 Effect on surface tension.
 Surfactants.
 Segregation.